Shelleyaaa/INFO6205-Final-Project/README.md

 6. GetWordsUtil.java is extracted from MSDStringSortTest.java from original repository and aim to get contents from files.

-7. sortedChineseWords-first-2000.txt in the resources directory is the first 2000 words of MSD sort for Chinese words result.
+7. The test samples sorted the first 1000 words of each sort named Sortname-sortedChineseWords-first-1000.txt are in the resources directory.